-Utility-scale solar projects as defined above, require a certain kind of contracting mechanism in order to achieve the financing necessary to get these projects constructed.
-As part of the solar development process, utility-scale solar developers enter into a renewable energy contract called a Power Purchase Agreement (PPA) with utility, commercial, industrial and institutional customers.
+Utility-scale solar power projects require a certain kind of contracting mechanism in order to achieve the financing necessary to get constructed.
+As part of the solar project development process, utility-scale solar developers enter into a renewable energy contract called a Power Purchase Agreement (PPA) with utility, commercial, industrial and institutional customers.
 The PPA provides price and revenue certainty for the project’s energy over a fixed amount of time, with contracts usually spanning 12 to 20 years.

 Virtual Power Purchase Agreements

-Increasingly corporates have moved to PPA’s to take advantage of the low cost of solar.
-Most of these agreements have been a Virtual Power Purchase Agreement (VPPA), also known as a Synthetic PPA.
+Increasingly, corporations have moved to PPA’s to take advantage of the low cost of utility-scale solar.
+Most of these agreements are in the form of a Virtual Power Purchase Agreement (VPPA), also known as a Synthetic PPA.
 In a VPPA, the power purchaser (offtaker) enters into a financial contract for differences based on the project’s solar energy at an agreed-upon price (strike price).
 The energy is then sold at market prices.
 If the market price is greater than the fixed VPPA price, the offtaker receives the difference.
 However, if the market price is less than the fixed VPPA price, the offtaker pays the project to make up the difference.
 Under this contract structure, a VPPA can act as a financial hedge against unpredictable electricity prices.

 Unlike in a sleeved or retail PPA, with a VPPA, there is no physical delivery of power to the offtaker.
 However, the offtaker can choose to receive and retire the project’s Renewable Energy Credits (RECs) allowing them to make claims regarding their sustainability efforts.
 The retirement of bundled RECs also provides the opportunity to claim additionality, i.e responsibility for the direct addition of new renewable energy to the grid.